chnm/relec-website/content/blog/2021-05-28-black-baptist.md

 ---
-title: " 'Negro Baptists' in the U.S. Census of Religious Bodies"
+title: "“Negro Baptists” in the U.S. Census of Religious Bodies"
 author: John Turner
 date: 2021-05-28
 draft: true
-abstract: The 1926 U.S. Census of Religious Bodies added 'Negro Baptist' to the denomination list it used, despite it not being a name used by any African American Baptist congregation.
+abstract: The 1926 U.S. Census of Religious Bodies added “Negro Baptist” to the denomination list it used, despite it not being a name used by any African American Baptist congregation.
 Here we explore why this categorization was used.
 image: "/blog-img/jt-blog-image-2.png"
 imagealt: "Schedule from St. John's Baptist Church in Woburn, Massachusetts.
 The Bureau wrote 'Colored' at the top of the schedule."
 ---